-The project functions dually, contains open balconies to the breathtaking view of Syria’s famous “Shouting Hill”, provides a flexible physical-spatial border which differs in the ways it reacts throughout the intervention sites between the border and the society it attracts.
-The other side of the three-dimensional façade which faces Syria has the ability to change and morph - to be flexible – in the town’s timeline and to generate a front on its Syrian side - therefore addressing the fact that borders are not permanent and perhaps the future could bring that change.
+The project has dual functions; it contains open balconies with a breathtaking view of Syria’s famous Shouting Hill and provides a flexible physical-spatial border that differs in the ways it reacts throughout the intervention sites between the border and the society it attracts.
+The other side of the three-dimensional façade, which faces Syria, has the ability to change and morph, to be flexible so it can adapt to the town’s timeline and generate a front on its Syrian side.
+In that way, it addresses the fact that borders are not permanent and perhaps the future could bring about change.

 Dana Taub: Sweet Dreams and Green Fields

-Maintaining our plant’s natural resources raised challenges, cities are taking over open landscapes as part of the accelerate urbanization process our world experience.
+Maintaining our planet’s natural resources is increasingly challenging as cities are taking over open landscapes as part of the accelerate urbanization process.
 Open landscapes are limited resources that are essential for preserving biodiversity and reducing the ecological damage caused by construction and urban development.
 Israel is part of this global urbanization phenomena and acting to enlarge cities by spreading over natural landscapes.
-This method of enlarge urban area at the expanse of open landscapes is easier to achieve in comparison to the method of densify built areas, and it has been at the foundation of Israel’s way to develop since the beginning of its establishment.
-Through the years, till this day, cities expand over nature without preserving it or its quality.
-The standard solution to prevent the loss of open landscapes is by densify inside the built area and limit the expand of it.
-However, this action intensifies the disconnection between the city’s population and nature and deepen the fundamental separation between the inside of the city from the outside
+Enlarging urban areas at the expanse of open landscapes is easier to achieve than increasing the density of built areas, and it has been at the foundation of Israel’s development approach since its establishment.
+Over the years, cities have expanded without preserving nature or its quality.
+The standard solution to prevent the loss of open landscapes is to increase the density of built areas and limit their expansion.
+However, this action intensifies the disconnection between the city’s population and nature and deepens the fundamental separation between the inside and outside of the city.

-I believe that the urban development could be the foundation of the connection between nature conservation and man, as a way to integrate nature as part of everyday city life.
-Therefore, the project suggests preserving natural landscape alongside strengthening the relationship between the city’s population and nature.
-My case study is an area around the main road that stretch from my hometown, Rehovot, to the proximate town, Ness-Ziona.
-The area is a braking point between city centers, between business district and green fields furthermore it priorities motor vehicles over pedestrians.
-Today, the area characterized as urban and human wilderness with future plans to expand the construction over the open landscapes.
-The project addresses urban development needs while maintaining significant and sequential natural open areas bordering the urban life area.
-The project based on encouraging foot traffic – Naturebility – which is a stroll between the city’s landscape and the nature while creating a new kind of experience by planning green landscapes as part of the city with accessibility by a few minutes’ walk from every area inside the city.
+I believe that urban development could be the foundation of the connection between nature conservation and man as a way to integrate nature into everyday city life.
+Therefore, the project suggests preserving natural landscape while strengthening the relationship between the city’s population and nature.
+My case study is an area around the main road that stretches from my hometown, Rehovot, to the nearby town of Ness-Ziona.
+The area is a braking point between city centers and between the business district and green fields.
+Furthermore, it prioritizes motor vehicles over pedestrians.
+Today, the areas are characterized as urban and human wilderness with future plans to expand construction over the open landscapes.
+The project addresses urban development needs while maintaining significant and sequential natural open areas bordering the urban area.
+The project is based on encouraging foot traffic: Naturebility, which is a stroll between the city’s landscape and nature while creating a new kind of experience by planning green landscapes accessible by a few minutes’ walk from every area inside the city.

 Tal Arkind : Market Station

-As part of the urbanization process and the lack of free spaces, many cities are forced to build essential infrastructure underground.
-Among these, the high-passenger transportation infrastructures function that will undergo significant changes with the introduction of the metro and light rail.
-These infrastructures create both engineering and legal difficulty due to their passing under built structures, which raises the need to rethink the multi-layered urban space.
+As part of the urbanization process and due to the lack of free spaces, many cities are forced to build essential infrastructure underground.
+Among these, a significant change to the high-passenger transportation infrastructure will be the introduction of the metro and light rail.
+These infrastructures create both engineering and legal difficulty because they pass under built structures, which raises the need to rethink the multilayered urban space.